Agnes Loheni: Political career

 During the 2020 New Zealand general election, Loheni contested Māngere a second time but was defeated by the Labour incumbent William Sio by a final margin of 19,396 votes.
-Due to National's landslide defeat, Loheni lost her seat in Parliament since she did not rank highly on the party list.
+Loheni had been ranked 28 on the National party list, but lost her seat in Parliament die to National's landslide defeat.

+During the 2023 New Zealand general election, Loheni stood as a list-only candidate for the National Party, ranked 25.
+While campaigning, she identified the cost of living crisis, crime and poor education and health outcomes as issues of concern to Auckland families.
+Despite National's election victory, Loheni was not ranked highly enough to enter Parliament.

 Views

 Loheni has taken an anti-abortion stance.
 She served on the Abortion Legislation Select Committee to consider the Abortion Legislation Act 2020.
 Loheni wrote a minority report for the committee criticising the bill for what she considered its lack of safeguards on late-term abortions and foetal abnormalities.